VadSzil42/VadSzil42/README.md

 * 🗝️ Hates DRM and obfuscation
 * 😡 Most annoying guy of all time

 Anyways, that's it.
-I am not that active on GitHub (or if I do, it is mostly in private repos), so if you want to contact me, please click **[here](https://solidwild.yrs.lol)** instead.
+I am not active on GitHub (I don't check the GitHub website, but I code A LOT in my private repos), so if you want to contact me, please click **[here](https://solidwild.yrs.lol)** instead.

 (i love markdown)